Kodular/Documentation/docs/components/media/video-player.md

 |:----:|:-------:|
 |boolean|None|

-Returns whether the VideoPlayer's video is currently being   shown in fullscreen mode or not.
+Returns whether the VideoPlayer's video is currently beingshown in fullscreen mode or not.

 ### Height